cloudmobi/CloudmobiSSP/u3d-sdk.md

 }
 ```

-*[Interstitial(coming soon)] Implement a button click event to check if we can show rewarded video ad.
+*[For Interstitial(coming soon)] Implement a button click event to check if we can show rewarded video ad.

 ```
 void showBtnClick(){